UBC-MDS/tidyplusR/README.md

 Functions included:
 -------------------

+#### Three main parts including different functions in `tidyplusR`

+- `Data Manipulation` : Datatype cleansing
+  - `typemix`
-Three main parts including different functions in `tidyplus` - `Data Manipulation` : Datatype cleansing - `typemix` \* The function helps to find the columns containing different types of data, like character and numeric.
-The input of the function is a data frame, and the output of the function will be a list of 3 data frames. - `cleanmix` \* The function helps to clean our data frame.
+    * The function helps to find the columns containing different types of data, like character and numeric.
+The input of the function is a data frame, and the output of the function will be a list of 3 data frames.
+  - `cleanmix`
+    * The function helps to clean our data frame.
 After knowing the location of discrepancy of data types, one can use this function to keep a type of data in certain columns.
-Here, the input will be the output by `typemix` function, name of the column (a vector of the name of columns) that they want to clean, the type of data they want to work on, and if we want to keep or delete the certain type.
-The output will be a data frame like the original one but with specified data type in certain columns deleted.
+    * Here, the input will be the output by `typemix` function, name of the column (a vector of the name of columns) that they want to clean, the type of data they want to work on, and if we want to keep or delete the certain type.
+The output will be a data frame like the original type but with specified data type in certain columns deleted.

--   `Missing Value Treatment` : Basic Imputation and EM Imputation - `impute`
+- `Missing Value Treatment` : Basic Imputation using `impute`

-    -   Basic Imputation: replace missing values in a column of a dataframe, or multiple columns of dataframe based on the `method` of imputation
+    * Imputation: replace missing values in a column of a dataframe, or multiple columns of dataframe based on the `method` of imputation

-    -   (Method = 'Mean') replace using mean
+      - `(Method = 'Mean')` replace using mean
-    -   (Method = 'Median') replace using median
+      - `(Method = 'Median')` replace using median
-    -   (Method = 'Mode') replace using mode
+      - `(Method = 'Mode')` replace using mode
-    -   EM Imputation: **Bonus** (method = "EM")
-    -   Uses EM(Expectation- Maximization) algorithm to predict the closest value to the missing value

 - `Markdown Table`:

   - `md_new()`: This function creates a bare bone for generating a markdown table.
 Alignments, and size of the table can be input by users.
     - Input: the size of table (number of rows and number of columns)
-    -   Outpu: a character vector of the source code.
+    - Output:  a character vector of the source code.
   - `md_data()`: This function converts a dataframe or matrix into a markdown table format.
     - Input: a matrix or dataframe
     - Output: a character vector of the source code.

 Example
 -------